10 Ways to Show Gentleness in Marriage

 Which of these items are easy for you?
 Which ones are hard to do?

-Do you know a couple that demonstrates the value of gentleness?
+Do you know a couple that demonstrates the value of gentleness in marriage?
 How does it work for them?

 This post is also on Robert’s website – “Ferguson Values“.